 At first, we will ask you to take your swab sample and complete your questionnaire once every week, for 4 weeks in a row.
 These first 4 testing windows will be 7 days long, because we will ask you to take your samples and complete the questionnaire once every week.
-If you agree, we would also like you to take a blood sample with your first swab sample.
+[If selected for invite for blood - DELETE FOR swab only] If you agree, we would also like you to take a blood sample with your first swab sample.